xeyler/brighamcampbell.com/content/notes/using-irc.md

 For those with accessibility needs, text can be read aloud with screen readers, output to braille touch devices, automatically translated to and from a native language, and a hundred other things.

-When want to recall a message that was sent a while ago, I can use my client to search for exact string matches or regular expressions.
+When I want to recall a message that was sent a while ago, I can use my client to search for exact string matches or regular expressions.
 Unfortunately, my client of choice doesn't seem to allow searching for messages sent by a specific user quite yet, but most channels I participate in are slow enough that I haven't found myself wishing I had that feature quite yet.
 I'm happier knowing that chat logs are stored on and searchable from a computer that I own instead of the cloud.

 For cases in which text just isn't sufficient, use a pastebin like [0x0.st](https://0x0.st) to send files.
 And if it's important to you, use a client which supports file previews and embedded media like The Lounge.